arangodb/arangodb/Documentation/Books/AQL/Functions/Miscellaneous.md

 `ASSERT(expression, message) → retVal`

 The 2 functions evaluate an expression.
-In chase the expression evaluates to *true* both functions will return *true*.
+In case the expression evaluates to *true* both functions will return *true*.
 If the expression evaluates to *false* *ASSERT* will throw an error and *WARN* will issue a warning and return *false*.
 This behavior allows the use of *ASSERT* and *WARN* in *FILTER*